 - Students gain an accredited qualification in the arts

-- Increased skills and knowledge for teaching staff in measuring musical progression of young people with SEN/D
+- Increased skills and knowledge for teaching staff in measuring musical progression of young disabled people

 - Students’ musical skills developed

-- Increased expectations of what young people with SEN/D can achieve
+- Increased expectations of what young disabled people can achieve

 Arts Award is suitable for young people who want a generalist accreditation.

 The school needs to have a dedicated quiet space for the sessions, and to be able to ensure the same members of staff are in each session.

 Email Tom McGrath to discuss how your school could benefit from introducing Arts Award.